Free Kitchen Hacks eBook

 For leftovers, I like to make sure the internal temperature reaches at least 145°F.

-If you want to freeze leftovers, cooked salmon can be frozen for up to 6 months.
-For best results, check out these detailed instructions for re-freezing cooked salmon.
+If you want to freeze leftovers, cooked salmon can be frozen for up to 3 months.

 From frozen, thaw the Almond Crusted Salmon in the refrigerator overnight and reheat as instructed above.